ThomPoppins/MERN-Enterprise-Search/README.md

    │  │  │  ├─ line 3: TODO : [MERNSTACK-51] Finish putting all TODOs into Jira tickets.
    │  │  │  ├─ line 30: TODO : [MERNSTACK-4] Investigate the usefulness of generating an id myself.
    │  │  │  ├─ line 67: TODO : [MERNSTACK-13] Create a new schema and model for address formats.
 Address formats will be linked to a company, based on an addressFormatId in the addressFormat model.
-   │  │  │  ├─ line 83: TODO : [MERNSTACK-15] Save the name , email, phone, and role related to the company as properties in a new user model. (to be created)
+   │  │  │  ├─ line 83: TODO : [MERNSTACK-15] Save the name , email, phone, and role related to the company as fields in a new user model. (to be created)
    │  │  │  ├─ line 84: TODO : [MERNSTACK-16] Owners  will be linked to a company, based on an ownerId in the owner model.
    │  │  │  ├─ line 85: TODO : [MERNSTACK-17] "owners" array should contain owner objects with an userId.
    │  │  │  ├─ line 90: TODO : [MERNSTACK-18] Create a new schema and model for companyAdmin users.